Berlin's revolutionary rent cap — success or flop? | DW | 23.02.2021

 Berlin's controversial five-year rent freeze — worldwide a unique experimental measure — is now a year old.
 So has it worked?

-As of Tuesday, the German capital is one year into its five-year "rent freeze,"and the data collected so far has given both opponents and supporters fuel for their arguments.
+As of Tuesday, the German capital is one year into its five-year "rent freeze,the German capital is one year into its five-year "rent freeze," and the data collected so far has given both opponents and supporters fuel for their arguments.

 A survey published last week by property ad portal ImmoScout24 found that while Berlin's average rent has indeed dropped in the past year, by some 7.8%, the number of new flats on the market eligible for a rent reduction had dropped too — by some 30%.